samiularif/GItOpsKube/README.md

 # Three-Tier DevSecOps Full-Stack Web Application Deployment on K8s using ArgoCD, Prometheus, Grafana, and Jenkins

 Three-tier DevSecOps project on kubernetes.
-It also covers implementing CI/CD with Jenkins, managing GitOps with ArgoCD, and monitoring with Prometheus and Grafana.
+It covers implementing CI/CD with Jenkins, managing GitOps with ArgoCD, deploying application on kubernetes cluster and monitoring with Prometheus and Grafana.

 **Pipeline Automation:** Build, scan, and deploy Docker images using Jenkins, Trivy, and SonarQube.